-Do not export your Volvo to another country before investigating that country's applicable safety and exhaust emission requirements.
+Do not export your Volvo to another country before investigating the country's applicable safety and exhaust emission requirements.
 In some cases it may be difficult or impossible to comply with these requirements.
-Modifications to the emission control system(s) may render your Volvo non-certifiable for legal operation in the U.S., Canada and other countries pg.
-5 Keys
+Modifications to the emission control system(s) may render your Volvo not certifiable for legal operation in the U.S., Canada or other countries.